SuperSonicHub1/awesome-free-mit/README.md

 	* Hydrant is a class planner for MIT students.
 * [Mastodon](https://mastodon.mit.edu)
 	* https://mastodon.mit.edu is an instance of the Mastodon federated social networking platform, a part of a Twitter-like communications network of independently-run servers.
 Anyone on any individual server can communicate with the global ecosystem of federated servers, creating a decentralized social network where no one person or corporation has control of everyoneâs data.
+* MIT Matrix
+	* MIT Matrix (codename Uplink) is a chat app that integrates with the matrix.org network and the MIT ecosystem (i.e. automatic creation of accounts based on kerbs and integration with Canvas classes and mailing lists), allowing MIT students to create group chats or workspaces for their classes or orgs without needing to resort to proprietary/insecure third-party apps like Facebook Messenger, iMessage, Discord, etc.  The goal is to provide this server and to give the MIT community a more cohesive and straightforward messaging experience.
+Note that the roles below aren't mutually exclusive or the only ways you could join and help, and are instead meant to be guidelines on how you can help.
+If you're interested in helping, but you're not sure how, or if you think the prereqs look scary but you still want to help, feel free to shoot an email!
+Everyone is welcome to join!
 * [SIPB Documentation Project](https://sipb.mit.edu/doc/project/)
 	* The SIPB Documentation Project is a project to document in written form the collective knowledge that SIPB members take for granted or use in maintaining services and projects that is not otherwise written down anywhere.
 * [SIPB Hardware Operations](https://hwops.mit.edu)